Robot Automations#

 Request Missing Abstract#

-This percolator query matches only on new references that do not have an abstract, and that do have a DOI (as the abstract robot requires DOIs to function).
+This percolator query matches on imported references that don’t have an abstract and have received a DOI.

 {